tolicodes/articles/wip/modern-tdd.md

 Next we just need to add Unit Tests for all the business logic.

 ```
+import renderer  from  'react-test-renderer';
+import Cart from './Cart';

 test('Product List Component', () => {
 	it('should be able to list products', () => {
 		const items:[{